 Creating the log cabin look inside is possible by building an interior wall with logs or log siding.
-A truly rustic log cabin decor is easy to build with modern techniques and using easy-to-order log cabin siding.
+A truly rustic log cabin decor is easy to build with modern techniques, log accents, and using easy-to-order log cabin siding.
 A well-applied log cabin siding wall, either outside or inside the house, will be hard to distinguish from the ‘real thing’.

 Frame an interior log cabin wall (or the house) with 2”x4” or 2”x6” studs.
 Insulate if you are working on outside walls and cover with either plywood or oriented-strand board (OSB) as a sidewall sheeting.
 Be sure to use six nails in the field and eight along the seams when you are nailing the sheeting.